 Birthdays are important milestones in a child's development, and each classroom has its own rituals for honoring these moments within the classroom.
-Please contact your child's teacher, in advance, to learn what the guidelines are for any parent involvement.

-Please do not distribute invitations at school for parties that will exclude certain students.
+Please contact our school counselor, in advance, to learn what the guidelines are for any school-wide parent involvement.
+We honor our students by having The Celebration of Life Ceremony.
+Please contact your child's teacher to learn the role of family involvement for the Celebration of Life Ceremony.
+Please do not distribute invitations at school for parties that will take place outside of school.
 To avoid hurt feelings, please mail invitations separately.
+We do not do cupcakes, treat bags or on site parties.